nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/SURF_UNDEFINED.md

 ## Final Output

-Once you have debugged and fixed all of the errors, you should see the following outout in the **Debug Console**.
+Once you have debugged and fixed all of the errors, you should see the following output in the **Debug Console**.

 ```txt
 9 ft longboard surfboard